MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lu-file-format.md

 > With the above statement, the parser will parse all.lu and extract out all utterances associated with the 'Help' intent and add them under 'None' intent as defined in this file.

-> NOTE: This **only** works for utterances as entities that are referenced by the uttearnces in the 'Help' intent will not be brought forward to this .lu file.
+> NOTE: This **only** works for utterances as entities that are referenced by the uttearnces in the 'Help' intent won't be brought forward to this .lu file.

 # All utterances
 > you can use the *utterances* wild card to include all utterances from a lu file.
 This includes utterances across all intents defined in that .lu file.